noncorpus/DnD5e/campaign-2/characters/Thia.md

 ### The Story So Far

 Thia was a happy young elf in the woods of Faerûn when her peaceful village was decieved by neighboring farmers, interested in expanding their land.
-They were attacked when they were expanding their fields. and she was left an orphan.
+They were attacked in the evening after a harvest celebration and she was left an orphan.
 Desperate to find her way in the world, she turned to the violence she witnessed as a child for survival.